 There is no right to a jury trial in New York for divorce, except for the limited issue of the grounds for divorce, and even that is in question now that the primary ground for divorce is the irretrievable breakdown of the marriage (no-fault).

 One of my Christian friends lied to me that she wants to pray for me then she asked me to repeat some words and asked me if i want to be God's daughter and i thought it's a part of pray and accepted.
 Also English is my second language.
-Then I've realized it's a pray for becoming...
+Then I've realized it's a pray...
 Read more »